Show & Tell: An Exhibition for Kids

 A: Stroller parking and quarter-activated lockers are available on-site.
 All restrooms and baby care rooms have changing tables.
 Breastfeeding is allowed anywhere in the museum.

-For more information about accessibility, visit our Access page.
+For more information about accessibility, visit our Accessibility page.
 For further visitor information, visit our Visitor Guidelines page.

 For more information or to request additional accommodations, call 612-375-7564 or email access@walkerart.org.